|Photo: Business News Daily|

 JP: As a leader, your job is to prepare and facilitate so the attendees can engage, participate and take action.
 Your level of preparation is proportional to the quality of outcome.

-or set of meetings with discipline and high expectations.
+Begin the meeting or set of meetings with discipline and high expectations.
 Take charge, but be adaptable.

 - Never allow the “What did I miss?” comments or tangent-takers to take control.
 It will lead to the downfall of all future meetings.
 (Try the “pass the pad” method shown here.